Looking for a church to attend, a place you feel can be your spiritual home, is a special and powerful process.

 Yes, there are some similarities to shopping — you may want to look around and compare, kick the tires, take it for a test drive.

-But you may also sense that this is a decision that will be deeper than buying a thing.
+But you may also sense that this is a decision that will be deeper than buying material goods.
 What you decide could be life-changing as you come to experience and know the love of God through Jesus Christ, feel the community of people who care, and experience the call to serve others.
 In fact, based on the experience of many members of Ascension, we’re pretty certain it will be.

 Your search is unique to you, so you may want to know more than we have provided through this website.
 But we hope the links and notes we have put together here will help you.